Preparing for the Future of Work

 Coro California’s Workforce Leadership Network aims to develop a resilient network of leaders who can communicate effectively across organizations, seize opportunities for bold action and collaborations, and foster relationships and mutual understanding among varied stakeholders.

-The Workforce Leadership Network (WLN) is a part-time, four-month leadership development program for workforce development leaders, change-makers, and thought-leaders across the field.
-Participants will preferably have 5 years of experience, and be interested in both individual leadership development and in innovating workforce development to more equitably increase positive outcomes for job seekers and precariously employed people.
+Participants will preferably have a minimum of 5 years of experience, and be interested in building individual leadership skills and knowledge, developing a network of peers across the field, and equitably increasing positive outcomes for job seekers and precariously employed people.

 The model includes: